jhrf/parabam-docs/source/Subset.rst

 Producing multiple subsets
 ++++++++++++++++++++++++++

 Sometimes we may wish to store multiple subsets from the same BAM file.
-We can do this both on the command line or by invoking parabam programatically via python.
+We can do this both on the command line or by invoking parabam programatically via Python.

 From the command line
 ---------------------